What is Meniere's Disease?

 - Nearly 100,000 new cases are diagnosed annually.

-- About 90 to 95% of patients can control their Meniere's disease with medical management.
+- About 90 to 95 percent of patients can control their Meniere's disease with medical management.

-- In most cases, it affects only one ear; 15% to 40% of patients are affected in both ears.
+- In most cases, it affects only one ear; 15 to 40 percent of patients are affected in both ears.

 - Meniere's disease typically starts between the ages of 20 and 50 years old.